 Brooklyn native Norah Jones is still living in Brooklyn.
 Along with her husband and two children, Jones resides in a renovated carriage house at 172 Pacific Street in Cobble Hill.
 The nine-time Grammy award winner is touring this year with her 2016 release, “Day Breaks.”

 Artur Bogdanski (Bodzio16) via Wikimedia Commons

 Rocker Jon Bon Jovi has a snazzy 10-room pad at 150 Charles Street in the Meatpacking District of the West Village for which he paid $12.88 million in 2015.
-The frontman for the band Bon Jovi, he is also the founder of The Jon Bon Jovi Soul Foundation, which works to combat issues that force families and individuals into economic hardship.
+The frontman for the band Bon Jovi.
+Bon Jovi is also the founder of The Jon Bon Jovi Soul Foundation.
+The foundation works to combat issues that force families and individuals into economic hardship.

 So, if you’re out having coffee, brunch or taking a stroll, keep your eyes peeled for these famous musicians who live in NYC.
 They might hang out in one of your favorite haunts, or even be your neighbor!